somehibs/goshatag/README.md

 --------

 ```
-CSHATAG(1)                       User Manuals                       CSHATAG(1)
+GOSHATAG(1)                      User Manuals                      GOSHATAG(1)

 NAME
-       cshatag - compiled shatag
+       goshatag - tag files with sha256 hashes to detect bitrot

 SYNOPSIS
-       cshatag [OPTIONS] FILE [FILE...]
+       goshatag [OPTIONS] FILE [FILE...]

 DESCRIPTION
-       cshatag is a minimal and fast re-implementation of shatag
+       goshatag is a minimal and fast re-implementation of shatag
        (  https://github.com/maugier/shatag  ,  written  in  Python  by Maxime
-       Augier )
+       Augier)
        in a compiled language (since v2.0: Go, earlier versions: C).

-       cshatag is a tool to detect silent data corruption.
-It writes the mtime
+       goshatag is a tool to detect silent  data  corruption.
+It  writes  the
-       and the sha256 checksum of a file into the file's extended  attributes.
+       mtime  and  the  sha256 checksum of a file into the file's extended at‐
-       The  filesystem needs to be mounted with user_xattr enabled for this to
+       tributes.
+The filesystem needs to be mounted  with  user_xattr  enabled
-       work.
-When run again, it compares stored mtime  and  checksum.
-If  it
+       for  this to work.
+When run again, it compares stored mtime and check‐
-       finds  that  the  mtime  is  unchanged but the checksum has changed, it
+       sum.
+If it finds that the mtime  is  unchanged  but  the  checksum  has
-       warns on stderr.
-In any case, the status of the  file  is  printed  to
+       changed,  it  warns  on stderr.
+In any case, the status of the file is
-       stdout and the stored checksum is updated.
+       printed to stdout and the stored checksum is updated.

        File statuses that appear on stdout are:
             <new>         file is missing both attributes